Bike Park Trail Crew Foreman

 Ensures proper signage is installed on all new trails, features, and drops prior to opening.

-Ensures all new or redesigned trails, features, and or drops are signed off on by bike park manager and patrol manager prior to opening to the public.
+Ensures all new or redesigned trails, features, and or drops are signed off on by bike park director prior to opening to the public.

 Manages water drainage on trails by the use of drainage pipe, culverts, ditches and sustainable trail designs which minimize erosion and enhance the sustainability of trails.